kingmoc/adding-products-cart-cjs-react/README.md

 ### STEP 1.
 Adding Variants:

 This step is important when having products with some sort of variance.
 If you have a product without variances, you can proceed to Step 2. — otherwise you will need to add product variances in your Chec Dashboard.
-In our example store selling t-shirts, most likely you'll have different sizes and colors.
-To keep it simple we will be providing one variant and three options of **Small, Medium, Large**.
+In this example store selling t-shirts, most likely you'll have different sizes and colors.
+To keep it simple let's provide one variant and three options of **Small, Medium, Large**.
 Once you click on a product, select the options tab ...

 ![](src/img/add-variant.JPG)

 It's important to note that you shouldn't add a price in this section unless a particular variant yields an increase in price.
-So in our case no matter which size you select, the price remains $25.
-Save those changes and let's see how we can handle this in your code!
+So in this case no matter which size you select, the price remains $25.
+Save those changes and let's see how to handle this in your code!

 #### Handling Variants in the code